Hurry Sundown (film): Critical reception

-The Legion of Decency gave the film a "C", "Condemned" rating, citing the portrayal of blacks and portrayal of sex.
+The Legion of Decency gave the film a "C", "Condemned" rating, citing its "superficial and patronizing in its treatment of racial attitudes and tensions" and also its "frequently prurient and demeaning ... approach to sex".

 Awards and nominations

+The film was also featured in the 1978 book, The Fifty Worst Films of All Time (and How They Got That Way) by Harry Medved and Randy Dreyfuss.

+Home media

-Home videoHurry Sundown was release to DVD by Olive Films (under license from Paramount) on May 17, 2011, with the Blu-Ray coming out December 23, 2014 and also on November 13th, 2012 as a part of the 3-disc Blu-Ray boxed set, The Otto Preminger Collection, with Hurry Sundown as disc one of the set.
+Hurry Sundown was released to DVD by Olive Films (under license from Paramount) on May 17, 2011, and the Blu-ray was released on December 23, 2014, and also on November 13, 2012, as a part of the 3-disc Blu-ray box set, The Otto Preminger Collection, with Hurry Sundown as disc one of the set.